hinesboy/mavonEditor/doc/en/markdown.md

 > [markdown-it API](https://github.com/markdown-it/markdown-it)

 ### Simple example
+Only use the markdown rendering function of mavonEditor.

 > Notice：`class="markdown-body"` is necessary, or the CSS style will be different from the preview